Unpacking “Karen” and White Feminism

-In late January, I was scrolling through my Facebook news feed during my break in between college lectures when I came across a blog post, in which the author, a white woman, claims that “Karen” memes are “misogynistic,” and make white women feel “marginalized,” and “invisible,” and as though their needs (translation: demanding labor from Black people, people of color and service workers) do not matter.
-The author laments of the mild inconveniences white women are met with during interactions with customer service workers, and relationships between [white] women, their [white] husbands and their [white] children.
-She eventually concludes her overall message by defending the “Karen’s” of the world as “[white] women [who are] trying to be seen and heard.”
-Weeks prior to reading that blog post, Lakisha Watson-Moore (@BougieBlackGirl) tweeted a quote from Black feminist author and poet, bell hooks, who wrote in her 1984 book entitled, “Feminist Theory: From Margin to Center.”
+In late January, I was scrolling through my Facebook news feed during my break in between college lectures when I came across a blog post, in which the author claims that referring to a white woman as a “Karen” is “misogynistic,” make white women feel “invisible,” “marginalized, wondering when our needs will matter.”
+(In other words: their “needs,” as in the burdens white women demand at the expense of Black lives).
+The author of this blog post laments of the mild inconveniences white women are met with during interactions with workers, and their mild inconveniences that come with relationships with their [white] husbands and their [white] children, and concludes her message by suggesting that the “Karen’s” of the world are “[white] women [who are] trying to be seen and heard [but are] the butt of everyone’s joke.”
+I then was reminded of a quote I had read—weeks prior to seeing the blog post—from Black feminist author and poet bell hooks, who wrote in her 1984 book entitled, “Feminist Theory: From Margin to Center.”

 “White women and Black men have it both ways.
 They can act as oppressor or be oppressed.
 Black men may be victimized by racism, but sexism allows them to act as exploiters and oppressors of women.
 White women may be victimized by sexism, but racism enables them to act as exploiters and oppressors of Black people.
 Both groups have led liberation movements that favor their interests and support the continued oppression of other groups…As long as these two groups or any group defines liberation as gaining social equality with ruling class white men, they have a vested interest in the continued exploitation and oppression of others.”– bell hooks’ “Feminist Theory: From Margin to Center,” (1984)

-When I talk about self-preservation, take into account the amount of white women, notably those who have gone viral for endangering Black lives, by calling the police on Black children for the sake of their own comfort.
-Teresa Klein, also known as “Cornerstore Caroline” has called the police on a 9-year-old Black boy and accused him of groping her, when accidentally brushed his backpack against her.
-Alison Ettel, also known as, “Permit Patty” has called the police on an 8-year-old Black girl who was selling water on a hot day.
+When I talk about self-preservation at the expense of Black lives, take into account the amount of white women, notably those who have gone viral for endangering Black lives, by calling the police on Black children.
+Teresa Klein, also known as “Cornerstore Caroline,” called the police on a 9-year-old Black boy and accused him of groping her, when he accidentally brushed his backpack against her.
+Alison Ettel, also known as Permit Patty,” has called the police on an 8-year-old Black girl who was selling water on a hot day.

 “In America, white women are often believed and protected at all costs, even at the expense of black lives.
 In 1955, it was a white woman who falsely accused 14-year-old Emmett Till of whistling at her in Mississippi, which led to him being brutally beaten and killed.
-Fast-forward to recent years and we still learn about black people being arrested or assaulted because a white woman called the police unnecessarily.”– Karen Attiah’s “The ‘Karen’ memes and jokes aren’t sexist or racist.
+Fast-forward to recent years and we still learn about black people being arrested or assaulted because a white woman called the police unnecessarily.”“The ‘Karen’ memes and jokes aren’t sexist or racist.
 Let a Karen explain,” Karen Attiah for The Washington Post

-“Karen” memes are being smeared as offensive, by the same people who are complicit in adultification of Black children as a whole, and especially Black girls.
+This discourse surrounding “Karen” is often perceived as offensive, while defending the actions of those who perpetuate adultification of Black children as a whole, and especially Black girls.
 According to a Georgetown Law study, adults believe Black girls (as young as age five) are in need of “less nurturing, protection, support and comfort,” are “more independent,” and “know more about adult topics” than white girls.
 To put this in perspective, adults often saw me as an “angry Black woman” at a very young age, and therefore believed that I was “less innocent and more adult-like.”
-The fact that the adults, in my school life earlier in my childhood, believed that I didn’t need as much nurturing or comfort as my white counterparts manifested itself, when my kindergarten teacher brought me to the principal’s office for having a panic attack during a storm at school.
-Throughout elementary school, many of the those I once looked up to as mentors, believed that I didn’t fit the standard of a child who needed adequate protection and support, but someone who was “more independent.”
-In elementary school, I frequently confided in my teacher when I was being mistreated by other students.
-In a previous article that was published on The Melanin Diary about the criminalization of Black girls, I wrote, “She would tell me, ‘They treat you that way because they like you.'”
-Many adults additionally expected me to “know more about adult topics,” as shown by that same teacher, who accused me of threatening to kill a white girl I didn’t get along with.
+Many adults believed that I didn’t need as much nurturing or comfort as my white counterparts, including my kindergarten teacher, who brought me to the principal’s office for having a panic attack during a storm at school.
+Throughout elementary school, many of the those I once looked up to as “mentors” believed that I didn’t fit the standard of a child who needed adequate protection and support, but someone who was “more independent.”
+In an article I wrote in 2018 about the criminalization of Black girls, I mentioned that many teachers would say, “They treat you that way because they want to be your friend,” when I frequently confided in them when I was being mistreated by other students.
+In an essay I wrote in February, I mention that same teacher, who has shown that she expected me to “know more about adult topics,” when she accused me of threatening to kill a white girl I didn’t get along with.

 I never spoke of what happened in the fourth grade until I was fifteen.
 I never thought much of what happened when I was five until recently.
 However, I began to realize that adults saw me as “less innocent and more adult-like,” after I turned twelve, when they openly assumed that I was older than I was on a regular basis.
 In hindsight, these assumptions made me very insecure, but I couldn’t identify why adults saw me that way, despite standing at roughly five feet tall at the time and being a very late bloomer.

-Stephanie Younger is a 17-year-old student activist and writer who advocates for womanism and the abolition of youth prisons.
+Stephanie Younger is a 17-year-old who advocates for womanism and the abolition of youth prisons.